zetlen/jort/README.md

  - `headers`: an object of http headers to add or override, e.g. `{ 'Content-Type': 'text/html' }`
  - `delay`: an integer of ms to delay the first byte of the response.
 For testing timeouts.
 Default `0`
  - `use`: an array of [connect middleware](https://github.com/senchalabs/connect) to use (or a single function to be used as one middleware)
- - `leaveOpen`: by default, every jort will only serve one request. set this to `true` to leave the jort running until the process exits (or you turn it off manually using `jort.serve`.
+ - `leaveOpen`: by default, every jort will only serve one request.
+Set this to `true` to leave the jort running until you turn it off.
+Of course, you can't turn it off unless you've called `jort.serve` or `jort.serveSteps` to get an actual server handle, so this option is non-functional unless you called one of those methods.
+Your Jort takes care of you.

 If the first argument is a JS object, Jort will assume it should be serving JSON.
 If the first argument is a string, Jort will pass the string through unchanged (and you ought to provide a content type header in that case).